-The venison that goes into our Venison & Red Wine sausages is raised in some of the most wild and beautiful landscapes on Earth – the pristine Fiordland region of Southland and the dramatic craggy landscape of Otago.
+The top-quality venison in our Venison & Red Wine sausages is raised in some of the wildest and most beautiful landscapes on Earth – the pristine Fiordland region of Southland and the dramatic craggy landscape of Otago.

 Free-Range New Zealand Lamb

-As a country famous for sheep and lamb, our lambs live on some of the best grazing pasture in the world.
-We only use New Zealand lamb – all local lamb is Free-Range, pasture-raised and grass-fed.
-In times of drought the lambs might be given a supplement of hay (dried grasses).
-It’s good to know that it’s illegal to use hormones in New Zealand and antibiotics are only used to treat sickness and prescribed by a registered veterinarian.
+New Zealand lambs live on some of the best grazing pasture in the world.
+They’re pasture-raised and grass-fed.
+In times of drought, the lambs might be given a supplement of hay, which is dried grasses.
+It’s good to know that it’s illegal to use hormones in New Zealand, and antibiotics are only used to treat sickness when prescribed by a registered veterinarian.